kejzlarv/kejzlar.github.io/content/posts/logistic-python.md

 5. [Feature selection](#RFE)
 6. [Feature importance](#Importance)

-I recently stumbled upon a really nice [Superstore Marketing Campaign Dataset](https://www.kaggle.com/datasets/ahsan81/superstore-marketing-campaign-dataset/data) during my weekly (as one does :) ) browsing sessions through Kaggle.
+I recently stumbled upon a nice [Superstore Marketing Campaign Dataset](https://www.kaggle.com/datasets/ahsan81/superstore-marketing-campaign-dataset/data) during my weekly (as one does :) ) browsing sessions through Kaggle.
 The Kaggle data card has great motivation build around the dataset that I am pasting here:

 **Context:** A superstore is planning for the year-end sale.
 They want to launch a new offer - gold membership, that gives a 20\% discount on all purchases, for only 499 USD which is 999 USD on other days.
 It will be valid only for existing customers and the campaign through phone calls is currently being planned for them.
 The management feels that the best way to reduce the cost of the campaign is to make a predictive model which will classify customers who might purchase the offer.